MetaDriveScape/Awesome-Generation-Model/Control.md

 ### Vivid-ZOO: Multi-View Video Generation with Diffusion Model
 - `Keypoints:` Multi-View Video Generation, Diffusion
-- `Objective:` alignment modules to align the latent spaces of layers from the pre-trained multi-view and the 2D video diffusion models, new multiview dataset
+- `Key Takeaways:` alignment modules to align the latent spaces of layers from the pre-trained multi-view and the 2D video diffusion models, new multiview dataset
 -   <details>
     <summary>Details</summary>